RangerDigital/rem/README.md

 - **PyTest**
 - **Docker**

-> 💡 Currently deployed on Armhf/Amd64 Docker Swarm Cluster.

 The Frontend of Rem was build using:
 - **Vue.js**
 - **Axios**
 - **CSS Grid**

+> 💡 Currently deployed on Arm/Amd64 Docker swarm cluster.

 <br>